StackVista/stackstate-docs/setup/otel/collector.md

 ## HTTP Requests from the exporter are too big

-In some cases HTTP requests for telemetry data can become very large and may be refused by SUSE Observability .
+In some cases HTTP requests for telemetry data can become very large and may be refused by SUSE Observability.
 SUSE Observability has a limit of 4MB for the gRPC protocol.
 If you run into HTTP requests limits you can lower the requests size by changing the compression algorithm and limiting the maximum batch size.

 ### HTTP request compression